HalaNueirat/Electronic-Library/README.md

+This website was built using Visual Studio and ASP.NET Core MVC.

 Functional Requirements

 In general, my application is an electronic library, which can be used by two types of users, the employee and the customer, and each of